svn2github/ixo-usb-jtag/usb_jtag/trunk/readme.txt

 included code here that is purely my own work or taken from Cypress library for the FX2 firmware.
 I do not include any copy of Altera code or data, such as the content of the EEPROM that configures the USB controller of their product (containing USB vendor and product ID and some more data).
-But that would be required if you want something compatible with their software.
+But you need at least the correct IDs in the EEPROM to make it compatible with their software.

 Please do not ask me about such data.
 The code presented here is interesting enough even if used without Altera software.
 If you include support for this device in your host software, please let me know, so I can mention it in this README.
 And please be so kind to make your software compatible enough so it could make use of an original Altera device as well!

+Quartus, SignalTap and USB-Blaster are trademarks of Altera Corporation.
+ChipScope is a trademark of Xilinx Inc.

 -----------------------------------------------------------------------------